saamaresearch/pyhack2021-problem/README.md

 # pyhack2021-problem

-Clinical Trials data are captured in Forms, there are two such forms Adverse Event (AE) and Concomitant Medication (CM).
-Adverse Event data is captured when the Subject aka Patient is enrolled in a Clinical Trial faces a side effect.
-To treat the Adverse Event a medication is given, that is Concommitant Medication(CM).
-Adverse Events and Concommitant Medications have to be linked together.
-Two Datasets AE and CM are provided, see CSV files for sample data.
-To pull the entire data refer to the API guide.
-Goal of this Hackathon is to find issues with this data.
+Data from Clinical Trials are collected by the means of various Forms.
+For example in this Hackathon we have the Adverse Event (AE) and Concomitant Medication (CM) Forms and their respective information collected.
+The Adverse Event (AE) Form captures all the adverse side effects the Patient or Subject may face during a Clinical Trial after enrollment.
+These effects can then be treated by a medication, called Concomitant Medication and the related data is again captured as a Concomitant Medication (CM) Form.
+Hence we can see that both Adverse Effects (AE) and Concomitant Medications (CM) are interrelated.
+Here, we will provide two datasets, each of AE and CM Forms respectively as CSV files.
+Using this sample data, APIs must be called after reffering to the API guide and the goal of this Hackathon is to find specific issues with this data.

 ## Datasets